 - Debt Management.
-Manages the City's overall debt portfolio, maintains communications with bond rating agencies to ensure complete and clear understanding of the credit worthiness of the City, monitors and compares certain debt ratios of the City to those of comparable issuers, monitors outstanding debt for refunding opportunities, develops and manages relationships with other municipal bond market participants, and monitors the municipal bond market to ensure the City is kept abreast of all events that may impact the City debt or its access to capital markets.
+Manages the City's overall debt portfolio, maintains communications with bond rating agencies to ensure a complete and clear understanding of the creditworthiness of the City, monitors and compares certain debt ratios of the City to those of comparable issuers, monitors outstanding debt for refunding opportunities, develops and manages relationships with other municipal bond market participants, and monitors the municipal bond market to ensure the City is kept abreast of all events that may impact the City debt or its access to capital markets.

-The City of Lake Elsinore Debt Policy was enacted in an effort to standardize the issuance and management of debt by the City and its component units.
-The primary objective is to establish conditions for the use of debt, to minimize the City’s Debt Service requirements and cost of issuance, to retain the highest practical credit rating, to maintain full and complete financial disclosure and reporting, and to maintain financial flexibility for the City.
+The City of Lake Elsinore Debt Policy (PDF) was enacted in an effort to standardize the issuance and management of debt by the City and its component units.
+The primary objective is to establish conditions for the use of debt, to minimize the City's Debt Service requirements and cost of issuance, to retain the highest practical credit rating, to maintain full and complete financial disclosure and reporting, and to maintain financial flexibility for the City.
 The policy applies to all debt issued by the City and its component units.
-Regularly updated debt policies and procedures are an important tool to insure the use of the City's resources to meet its commitments, to meet the needs of the citizens of Lake Elsinore and to maintain sound financial management practices.
+Regularly updated debt policies and procedures are an important tool to ensure the use of the City's resources to meet its commitments, to meet the needs of the citizens of Lake Elsinore, and to maintain sound financial management practices.

-The City of Lake Elsinore’s Investment Policy is intended to provide guidelines for the prudent investment of the City's temporary inactive cash and outline the policies for maximizing the efficiency of the City's cash management system.
-The goal of the City's Investment Policy is to meet the short and long-term cash flow demands in a manner, which will provide for the safety of principal and sufficient liquidity, while providing a suitable investment return.
+The City of Lake Elsinore's Investment Policy (PDF) is intended to provide guidelines for the prudent investment of the City's temporary inactive cash and outline the policies for maximizing the efficiency of the City's cash management system.
+The goal of the City's Investment Policy is to meet the short and long-term cash flow demands in a manner, which will provide for the safety of principal and sufficient liquidity while providing a suitable investment return.